frankframework/frank-manual/docs/source/gettingStarted/helloLarva.rst

    stub4testtool.configuration=true

-This property directs the Frank!Framework to create stubs some listeners and senders.
+This property directs the Frank!Framework to create stubs for some listeners and senders.
 This is a useful feature, because some listeners are difficult to access.
 For example, to access an ``<ApiListener>``, you need to set up a HTTP connection and you need to do a HTTP request.
 When stubbing is enabled, pipelines having an ``<ApiListener>`` in front of them automatically get an additional receiver with a ``<JavaListener>``.
 This allows you to make a Larva test that uses a service of class ``nl.nn.adapterframework.senders.IbisJavaSender``.
 That service can now access the pipeline through the new listener.
 Listeners of type ``<JavaListener>`` are copied in the same way when stubbing is enabled.

 Stubbing has a different effect for different types of listeners and senders.
 Some types of listeners are replaced by their stubs instead of being copied.
 Other listeners are left as-is.
 Details are beyond the scope of this section.